Yelp Scraper — Business + Reviews + Menu + Photos in One Call

 Worldwide support

-Works on any Yelp country domain — the regional domain is auto-detected from the URL, the phone is normalized to E.164 with the right country code, and review dates are parsed across ~15 languages (relative and absolute).
+Works on any Yelp country domain — the regional domain is auto-detected from the URL, the phone is normalized to E.164, and review dates are parsed across ~15 languages (relative and absolute).
 Pre-verified domains (~31): yelp.com .ca .co.uk .ie .fr .de .at .ch .it .es .pt .nl .be .pl .cz .dk .fi .no .se .com.au .co.nz .com.sg .com.ph .com.hk .com.tw .co.jp .com.br .com.mx .com.ar .cl .com.tr.
-An unrecognized yelp.<tld> still works — it just falls back to the page's structured data for the country.
+An unrecognized yelp.<tld> still works — it falls back to the page's structured data for the country.

 Anti-bot posture

-- routes through Apify Residential proxy by default — DataDome blocks datacenter/cloud IPs, so a residential exit is required; set the proxy country to match the regional domain for clean runs. (
+- routes through Apify Residential proxy by default — DataDome blocks datacenter/cloud IPs, so a residential exit is required; match the proxy country to the regional domain for clean runs;

-navigator.webdriverflag and uses a desktop-class viewport and a current Chrome User-Agent - detects DataDome challenges — both redirect-style and the embedded-iframe kind served at the original URL — and treats them as transient errors, so it retries with a fresh proxy session
+navigator.webdriverflag and uses a desktop-class viewport and a current Chrome User-Agent; - detects DataDome challenges — both redirect-style and the embedded-iframe kind served at the original URL — and retries with a fresh proxy session;

-- on a deep review pull, if DataDome rate-limits the pagination it returns what it collected rather than failing the whole business; if retries are exhausted it still delivers the business profile
+- on a deep review pull, returns what it collected if pagination gets rate-limited rather than failing the whole business; if retries are exhausted it still delivers the business profile.

 Limits worth knowing

-- Free-plan Apify users are capped at 1 business and 10 reviews per run, with an upgrade message — Apify pay-per-event events don't pay developers when triggered by free-plan accounts.
-Any paid Apify subscription unlocks the full output.
+- Free-plan Apify users are capped at 1 business and 10 reviews per run — any paid Apify subscription unlocks the full output.

 License